Are you a qualified architect with a broad range of knowledge in the real estate field? Starting a real estate business can be a profitable venture.

 Today, we have expanded into video content as well - more specifically, content on YouTube.
 We are quite excited by the progress so far.
 We’ve managed to grow the channel from 0 to 17k subscribers in 3 months.
 It definitely wasn’t easy at the beginning, as the growth was quite slow.
 But video is a very rewarding thing as well.
 From planning to shooting and seeing the whole thing come to life is fantastic.
 Of course, the best part about it is often seeing the comments and how receptive people have been to the content we’ve been putting out.

-Lucas Seyhun (from New York, New York, USA) started The Farm Soho over 8 years ago.
+Lucas Seyhun (from New York, New York, USA) started The Farm Soho about 9 years ago.

 I’m Lucas Seyhun.
 I’m the founder of one of the earliest New York City coworking spaces, The Farm Soho, established in 2014.
 Unlike most of our competitors (don’t want to give any names), we adopted the affordable workspace model which became our fuel both before and during the pandemic.